kamikazeSlayers/architectural-katas-2022/architectural-views/platform-management-subsystem.md

 _Created using Lucidchart.
 Refer [here](https://lucid.app/documents/view/b65bf118-1b70-4ded-8e78-bd304450fd9b)._

-- A community is an independent entity that a community forum and a community leader.

-- Based on the services and the area of expertise of the non profit which is assigned to a community.
+- A community is an independent entity that comprises of a community forum and a community leader based on the services and the area of expertise of the non profit which is assigned to a community.
-Initially, this information is manually extracted from the NPO at the time of onboarding.
+- Initially, this information is manually extracted from the NPO at the time of onboarding.
 It can however, later, be automated by using auto-tagging service powered by machine learning models.

 - The platform admin assigns community leaders to various communities based on their skills and areas of expertise.